Bevy Version: | 0.9 | (outdated!) |

 Higher-level Tools

 Here are some higher-level alternatives.
-These tools can do more for you and automate more of your workflow, but are more opinionated in how they work.
+These are feature-rich tools that can do more for you and automate much of your workflow, but are opinionated in how they work.